bbauska/CS198.1x/readme.md

 If Bitcoin is worthless, then so is the hardware.

-So what are some other options?
+What are some other options?

 Well, I can bribe miners.